aramis-lab/clinicadl/docs/source/data/split/splits.rst

 .. note::
-    If you want to split your dataset between a training and a test set, without having to manipulate a :py:class:`~clinicadl.splitter.Split` object, you can just create two different
+    If you want to split your dataset between a training and a test set, without having to manipulate a :py:class:`~clinicadl.split.Split` object, you can just create two different
     datasets:

     .. code::